teslamotors/react-native-camera-kit/docs/README.md

 The documentation site is automatically built and deployed to GitHub Pages.

-*   **On Push to `master`:** Every time a change is merged into the `master` branch, the documentation is automatically re-built and published.
+*   **On Push to `master`:** Changes merged to `master` rebuild and publish the production site.
-*   **On Pull Requests:** For every PR, a preview of the documentation site will be generated and uploaded as a downloadable artifact called `typedoc-site`.
-This allows reviewers to easily check how documentation changes will look before they are merged.
+*   **On Pull Requests (PR Preview):** CI publishes an ephemeral preview URL via GitHub Pages.
+The link appears on the PR checks as the environment URL for the "Deploy (PR Preview)" job and is cleaned up automatically when the PR closes.
+For convenience, a `typedoc-site` artifact is also attached.
+*   **Manual Run on `master`:** From Actions → "Docs (TypeDoc → GitHub Pages)" → "Run workflow", choose `Branch: master` to trigger a production deploy on demand.

-Lint vs. deploy: `yarn lint` validates documentation coverage (no HTML generation).
-The Docs workflow is responsible for building and deploying the HTML site.
+Lint vs. deploy: `yarn lint` validates documentation coverage (no HTML).
+The Docs workflow builds the HTML site and deploys it.

 ---